 VR enables you to experience a completely new reality, go places you’ve never been, connect with friends old and new, and truly feel immersed in new environments.
 But all of this potential is nothing without a passionate, inspired, diverse ecosystem of developers who are driven by this opportunity to shape the future.

-At Oculus, we are not just building VR hardware, but a platform that delivers unique consumer experiences, developer opportunities and developer satisfaction.
+At Facebook Reality Labs, we are not just building VR hardware, but a platform that delivers unique consumer experiences, developer opportunities and developer satisfaction.
 This is why we provide the tools, services, developer features, learning materials, and programs to help you build the next generation of VR, and succeed as a partner in this one-of-a kind developer ecosystem.
-See below for a snapshot of the developer resources available, we’re excited to collaborate with you and your team.
+See below for a snapshot of the developer resources available.
+We’re excited to collaborate with you and your team.

 Our lineup of premium VR hardware enables people to experience new realities, connect in memorable ways, and immerse in the world you will develop.
 See below for a brief overview of each headset, the features, and attributes relevant to developers.
 To get started building your app, check out the unique developer page for the headset you are looking to target, or go deeper into the technical documentation based on your engine of choice.

-This all-in-one, 6 degrees of freedom, VR headset delivers the flexibility of a standalone device, with the added freedom of 6DOF movement.
-A mobile chipset, Oculus Insight tracking and Touch controllers all drive this premium, standalone hardware, while the Quest Application Process, and numerous tools and resources are available to ensure your success.
+These all-in-one VR headsets deliver the flexibility of a standalone device, with the added freedom of 6DOF movement.
+A mobile chipset, Oculus Insight tracking and Touch controllers all drive this premium, standalone hardware.
+We’re excited to see what you deliver with the possibilities of the Oculus Quest platform.

 Game engines are obviously essential to the developer process, so it should come as no surprise that we actively partner with the companies behind these engines to ensure that you have the right tooling, integrations, best practices and technical documentation.
 Whether you work in Unity or Unreal, you’ve built your own Native engine, or you leverage newer engines like Godot, the resources below help you successfully build, test, iterate and publish your next VR app.